AccelerateNetworks/PagingServer/README.install.rst

 Here versions 0.X (such as in example above) will indicate that JACK1 is installed and versions 1.X for JACK2.

+If installing same 0.124.1 jackd1 version on ARM board/arch, see also "JACK1
+segfault on ARM" section below, under "Troubleshooting and misc extra notes" section.

 Build/install PJSIP project and its python bindings
 ```````````````````````````````````````````````````